boldflight/BibleConverter/test_EPUB/output/1kings.md

 [21] When Rehoboam arrived in Jerusalem, he summoned 180,000 skilled warriors from all Judah and the tribe of Benjamin to attack Israel and restore the kingdom to Rehoboam son of Solomon.
 [22] But God told Shemaiah the prophet,
 [23] “Say this to King Rehoboam son of Solomon of Judah, and to all Judah and Benjamin, as well as the rest of the people, [24] ‘This is what the **Lord** has said: “Do not attack and make war with your brothers, the Israelites.
 Each of you go home.
 Indeed this thing has happened because of me.”’”
-So they obeyed the **Lord’**s message.
-They went home in keeping with the **Lord’**s message.
+So they obeyed the **Lord**'s message.
+They went home in keeping with the **Lord**'s message.

 ### Jeroboam Makes Golden Calves